5 Steps to Cash in on the Scanning Code of Practice

 1. Slow Down

-As you place items into your grocery cart, slow down long enough to check shelf prices (use a notebook if needed).
-You may not be used to watching product prices regularly, but it is an important money-saving habit, and might pay off at the checkout.
+As you place items into your grocery cart, slow down long enough to check shelf tag prices (use a notebook if needed).
+You may not be used to watching product prices regularly, but it is an essential money-saving habit and might pay off at the checkout.

 2. Pay Attention at the Checkout

-To take advantage of SCOP, you must watch carefully as your items are being scanned.
-If a product does not ring in at the shelf price, then proceed to the next step. (are your money-saving senses tingling yet?)
+To take advantage of SCOP, you must observe as the cashier is scanning your items.
+If a product does not ring in at the shelf price, it’s time to alert the cashier.

-This also applies to multiple items as long as they have different UPCs.
-For example, these 4 different scents of shampoos would all be free if they scanned incorrectly, but you could not get 2 identical ones free.
+Remember, this also applies to multiple items as long as they have different UPCs.
+For example, these four different scents of shampoos would be free if the store scanned them incorrectly, but you could not get two identical ones free.

 4. Speak to Customer Service

-Customer service representatives will definitely know how to adjust your bill to reflect the Scanning Code of Practice.
-They will refund you the difference if the cashier did not do this properly.
+Customer service representatives or a manager on duty will know how to adjust your bill to reflect the Scanning Code of Practice.
+They would refund you the difference if the cashier did not do this properly.

 5. Make a Phone Call

-If you are not satisfied after speaking to Customer Service, you may register a complaint, call the Scanner Price Accuracy Committee at 1-866-499-4599 (toll free).
-Personally, I have not heard of a situation that Customer Service didn’t handle internally, but it is good to have a process in place in case this happened.
+If you are not satisfied after speaking to Customer Service, you may register a complaint by calling the Scanner Price Accuracy Committee at 1-866-499-4599.
+I have not personally heard of a situation where Customer Service didn’t handle the matter internally, but it is good to know if you aren’t satisfied.

-And don’t feel badly about asking to receive your free products – the store also benefits by keeping their shelf prices current so it’s a win-win.
+By the way, don’t feel bad about asking the cashier to receive your free products – the store also benefits by keeping their shelf prices current, so it’s a win-win.